yutanicorp/powermolecli/README.md

 #### To enable FOR(warding) mode

 Edit the JSON document to incorporate the keywords **mode**, **gateways**, **destination**, **forwarders**, and optionally **application**.
-When application is specified, then the program will start this application once the tunnel is ready.
+When application is specified, then the program will start this application once the Tunnel is ready.
-Hitting ctrl + c in terminal will dismantle tunnel (and stop application)
+Hitting ctrl + c in terminal will dismantle Tunnel (and stop application)

 ```
     {